-- If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on CPOMS and alert the DSL and Safeguarding Team.
-They may also discuss their concerns in person with the DSL but the details of the concern should be recorded on CPOMS. - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - Mill Water School recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk.
-It is fine for staff to ask the pupil if they are OK or if they can help in any way. - Staff should use CPOMS to record these early concerns and alert the DSL. - Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL and record them on CPOMS. - If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.
+- gender-based violence/violence against women and girls (VAWG)

+- mental health difficulties

+- private fostering

+- radicalisation

+- youth produced sexual imagery (sexting)

+- teenage relationship abuse

+- trafficking

+- child on child abuse

+- upskirting

+- serious violence

+- sexual harassment

+- There will be occasions when staff may suspect that a pupil may be at risk but have no 'real' evidence.

+The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

+- We recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a

+pet has died, a grandparent is very ill, or an accident has occurred.
+However, they may also indicate a

+child is being abused or is in need of safeguarding.

+- In these circumstances staff will try to give the child the opportunity to talk.
+It is fine for staff to ask the pupil if they are OK or if they can help in any way.